 At Hinoki & The Bird, executive chef Brandon Kida spotlights travel-inspired cuisine at this modern, Californian restaurant.
 Cosmopolitan dishes -- such as Japanese curry arancini, Jerusalem artichoke soup, and Scottish salmon -- create a global menu with healthful sensibilities.

 Wolfgang Puck manages this culinary oasis in Bel Air, leaving seasonal California cuisine in the capable hands of chef Hugo Bolanos.
 Brunch and afternoon tea are both legendary at Hotel Bel-Air, for good reason.
 Splurge-worthy food and service are consistently good, and the setting is picturesque.
 The restaurant’s covered patio features floral accents, white-clothed tables, and warm wood panel flooring.

-A member of the Lawry's chain of restaurants, Tam O'Shanter has been an Atwater Village staple for nearly a century.
-It's an old world Scottish tavern with storybook-reminiscent architecture and traditional pub-style fare like haggis (be bold, get the haggis... it's tradition!), numerous preparations and cuts of prime rib, fish and chips, and the signature "Toad in the Hole" -- filet mignon, Yorkshire pudding, carrots, onions, mushrooms, and Guinness gravy.
-Have it with a pint of Guinness... or really any beer, and enjoy the old fashioned charm of Tam O'Shanter.
+Part of the Lawry's family, Tam O'Shanter is an old-world Scottish tavern in Atwater Village with storybook-reminiscent architecture.
+The traditional pub menu includes haggis (be bold, it's the national dish of Scotland), plus more universally appealing plates like prime rib and fish & chips.
+The "Toad in the Hole" is a Tam O'Shanter signature, made of filet mignon, Yorkshire pudding, carrots, onions, mushrooms, and Guinness gravy.
+Have it with a pint of Guinness... or really any beer, and enjoy the bar's aged charm.